vtex-apps/release-notes/docs/2019-week-48-49-50-51.md/challenge-trade-policy-condition.md

 ## What has changed

-Previously, platform stores could specify business rules for a given sales channel through a trade policy, but not for users.
+Previously, stores could specify business rules for a given sales channel through a trade policy, but not for users.
 This meant that it was not possible to directly control which users could access a particular trade policy and its content.

 Now, trade policies can establish **condition rules**, meaning validation rules to check whether or not a user could in fact view their content.
 All made possible by the new Challenge Trade Policy Condition app.